stefanwalther/sense-go/README.md

 * Options used:
   - `tmpDir`

-Uses the following gulp plugins:
+Reference:
 [gulp-jsonminify](https://www.npmjs.com/package/gulp-jsonminify): Minifies blocks of JSON-like content into valid JSON by removing all whitespace and comments. | [homepage](https://github.com/tcarlsen/gulp-jsonminify)

 ### Import

-> Import files to the deployment
+> Import files to the deployment.

+`gulp import`
 The main use-case behind this task is to be able to import "external" files from external dependencies (e.g. node_modules or bower) into the .tmp directory to use them in the solution.

-`gulp import`

 Define the file you want to import in your `sense-go.yml` file as follows: